dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

 changing the order in which monads are combined.

-Finally, this work attempts to implement a programming library for working with the introduced intermediate language and a set of effects-aware code transformations and optimisations, which can be reused by compiler writers targeting the designed IL.
+Finally, this work attempts to implement a programming library for working with the introduced intermediate language and a set of effect-aware code transformations and optimisations, which can be reused by compiler writers targeting the designed IL.
 To evaluate and examplify the usage of the intermediate language, two programming languages (object-oriented and